Rudge Cup: Staffordshire Moorlands Pan

 The four forts listed do not match the first four forts listed on the Rudge Cup and Amiens Skillet.
 The second fort on the Staffordshire Bowl is Coggabata (Drumburgh), whereas the other two bowls have Aballava (Burgh-by-Sands) as the second fort.
 The reason for this discrepancy is unclear, but the small size of Coggabata may explain its omission from the Rudge Cup and Amiens Skillet.
 It is thought that Rigorevali Aeli means On the line of Hadrian's Wall, as Aelius is the family name of Hadrian.
 Draconis probably refers to either the manufacturer or the person for whom the bowl was made, Draco.

+Berlanga Cup

+The Berlanga Cup is a model (too small to be functional) bronze trulla found in Berlanga de Duero, in Spain, in 2025.
+Bearing the same kind of coloured enamel decoration as the Rudge Cup, it also lists four forts, but is unique among known examples of this kind of memento in referring to forts at the eastern end of the Wall: Cilurnum (Chesters), Onnum (Halton Chesters), Vindobala (Rudchester) and Condercum (Benwell).